 Some consider the telephone number to be an old fashioned tool of low tech.
 In fact, it so old school that many of today’s biggest web operators do not even offer an option to be contacted by phone.
+In a world where toll free phone numbers are cheap, how is this possible?

 Try calling Amazon, for example.
 Go ahead and look.